-[26] The Board notes the matter was dealt with on the papers.
-Ordinarily costs for a hearing would be in the order of \$1,000 but the Board has reduced this to \$500 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.
+[33] The Board notes the matter was to be dealt with on the papers.
+Ordinarily costs for an in person hearing are in the order of \$1,000 and the Board reduces this to \$500 where the hearing is on the papers.
+The Board decided, in this instance that it would leave the costs at \$500 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.